ameenanizar92-arch/Ameena-Nizar/README.md

 Here are some examples of my work that I plan to showcase on GitHub:

-- 📊 **Excel Dashboards**: HR leave tracker, payroll summary, and monthly expense reports
+- 📊 **Excel Dashboards**: HR leave tracker, payroll summary, daily attendence and monthly expense reports
-- 📈 **Power BI Reports**: Employee performance dashboards and operational KPIs
 - 🗂️ **Office Workflow Templates**: Onboarding checklist, procurement tracker, and meeting agenda templates

 ---